How to cite this paper

 using XSLT, vocabulary developers should feel free to use either at any time for any

 purpose.
-If the vocabulary is being developed in a vacuum, this may be so, but if a
+This may be so if the vocabulary is being developed in a vacuum, but if a

 new or modified vocabulary is intended to interoperate with another vocabulary, this